I would like to Donate:

 Angler Recording Project

-The health and diversity of our oceans is reliant on robust populations of top predators, as they are often ‘keystone’ species, and ecosystems can become unbalanced without them, leading to unpredictable and sometimes irreversible changes.
-Sharks are particularly vulnerable as they grow slowly, mature late and have few offspring - all factors that lead to them being quickly overfished when targeted.
+The health of our oceans and seas is reliant on robust populations of top predators, many of which are ‘keystone’ species.
+Without them, marine ecosystems can become unbalanced, leading to unpredictable and sometimes irreversible changes.
+Sharks are particularly vulnerable as they are slow growing, mature late and have few offspring - factors which make them highly vulnerable to overexploitation in commercial fisheries.

-To help with this we have produced a handbook about the project along with identification guides and recording forms.
-If you’d like to get involved you can contact the office for a copy of these materials, or download them from the website.
+The Shark Trust has produced a free Shark, Skate and Ray ID Guide, as well as a Pocket Guide and CD-ROM – and a wide range of additional leaflets and posters.
+If you’d like to get involved, contact the Shark Trust for free copies of these materials, or download them from the website.
 You can also record your catch using our online recording form.

-The information collected for this study will increase our understanding of inshore shark, skate and ray populations in the Southwest and hopefully feed into the development of better management and protected areas.
-The data will be held and analysed by the Shark Trust and made available to the public through reports, maps and the local biodiversity records centre in each county.
+In time, the information collated by the Angler Recording Project will increase our understanding of inshore shark, skate and ray populations throughout the UK, feeding into the development of more effective management and, where necessary, protection.
+The data will be held and analysed by the Shark Trust and made available to the public via the Shark Trust website, through regular reporting and at Local Record Centres in each county.

-All personal details and specific fishing marks will remain confidential.
+All personal details and specific fishing marks (locations, co-ordinates) supplied will remain 100% confidential.

 You have added an item to your shopping basket.